quortex/terraform-aws-network/README.md

 - 1 or more subnets in different AZ, for the worker nodes
 - an internet gateway and a route table, for reaching the internet from inside the subnet

+If NAT gateway is enabled (useful for external SRT gateway access):
+- an Elastic IP
+- a NAT gateway

+Note: for now, 1 single NAT gateway is created in the 1st AZ.
+If more are required for High Availability, this module will be updated.

 ## Usage example